JuliaGeo/DE9IM.jl/README.md

 ## Basic Usage

-Use as a "singlton" type, filled with `nothing`
+Use as a "singleton" type, filled with `nothing`
 ```julia
 pred = Crosses()
 @assert parent(pred) === nothing